 Carpal Tunnel Syndrome

-Carpal Tunnel Syndrome is a common condition that causes pain, numbness, and tingling in the hand and wrist.
-This is caused when the area around the main nerve, called that carpal tunnel, becomes compressed.
+Carpal Tunnel Syndrome is a common condition that causes pain, numbness and tingling in the hand and wrist.
+This is caused when the tunnel becomes narrow or when the tissues surrounding the flexor tendons become inflamed and swell causing pressure on the median nerve.

 Causes and risk factors